vortexmakes/RKH/demo/cross/shared/platform/arm-cortex/ksdk_os/ucosiii/frdm-k64f/kds/readme.txt

 <STRONG>Eclipse project organization</STRONG>

-This project use KSDK_1.2.0, you must set it´s installation path to the PROJECT_KSDK_PATH variable, before to build.
+This project use KSDK_1.2.0, you must set it's installation path to the PROJECT_KSDK_PATH variable, before to build.
 \code
 \-shared_frdmk64f_ucosiii_ksdk\